 The Web is the largest and most powerful collection of knowledge and information ever assembled.
-And it’s readily accessible to everyone – except computers, analysis and automation.
+And it’s readily accessible to everyone – but not to computers, analytics applications and automated processes.

 In 2000, the team founded Connotate to explore the potential of this brilliant idea: